durwankurnaik/dwm/README.md

 - Brightness problems : Use brightnessctl instead of xbacklight
 - Screen tearing : Use intel driver option in optimus-manager-qt instead of modesetting driver and select acceleration to default, tearfree to true and DRI to 2 and install xf86-video-intel package from official repos.
+- Themes can be changes using lxapperance application
 - Setting keyboard shortcuts : Use SXHKD and configure its file i.e sxhkdrc
 - Tap to touch : This can be easily turned on by some command in the startup script at $HOME/.dwm/autostart.sh which is functional after autostart patch to DWM
 - nm-apple, optimus-manager-qt and blueman-applet is used in the statusbar for quick access of those functions